- Dragonfly is a NASA mission to Saturn’s largest moon Titan scheduled to launch in 2027.

 - Titan’s atmosphere is similar to Earth’s when life arose here 3.5 billion years ago.
 By studying chemicals in Titan’s atmosphere and on the surface, Dragonfly will help us understand possible starting ingredients for life on Earth and elsewhere.

-Life as we know it needs 3 things: an energy source like sunlight, a liquid solvent like water, and organics—a wide variety of carbon-based compounds that build the proteins for life as we know it.
+Life as we know it needs three things: an energy source like sunlight, a liquid solvent like water, and organics — a wide variety of carbon-based compounds that build the proteins for life as we know it.
 That’s a pretty vague recipe; it’s like saying you make soup using a stove, a pot of water, and some food.

 Before life arose on Earth, our atmosphere was a lot different.
 There was hardly any oxygen and a lot more methane.
 In sunlight, these molecules formed organic chemicals that rained down on our planet.
 We don’t know exactly what those chemicals were, but when combined with water and energy they probably formed the primordial soup from which life arose.

 We can’t travel back in time and see exactly what happened, but fortunately there’s a present-day location with a similar atmosphere: Saturn’s moon Titan.
 Like early Earth, Titan’s skies are clouded with methane that forms organic molecules — the building blocks of life as we know it.
 These molecules should be abundant on Titan’s surface, offering us a unique opportunity to study the possible starting ingredients for life.

 NASA’s Dragonfly spacecraft is our next step in Titan exploration.
 Scheduled to launch in 2027, Dragonfly builds on the legacy of NASA and the European Space Agency’s legendary Cassini-Huygens mission.
 Cassini orbited Saturn and buzzed the ringed planet’s moons from 2004 to 2017, while Huygens landed on Titan in 2005.
 Together, the spacecraft mapped the moon, studied the composition of Titan’s atmosphere, and discovered evidence for a water ocean beneath the surface.